vaginessa/Universal-Video-Player/README.md

 - .webm
 - .ogv

+#### HTTP Live Streaming
+Apple has an [HTTP Live Streaming format](https://developer.apple.com/streaming/).
+For this you’ll need to add the source as a .m3u8 file with the `application/x-mpegURL` source type.

 To convert videos into these formats, I recommend the [Miro Video Converter](http://www.mirovideoconverter.com) or [Handbrake](https://handbrake.fr).
 After converting, check the audio and picture for the videos are working correctly.
 Sometimes conversions can result in a loss of picture, or strange green picture.
 If this happens, converting again can solve the problem.

 ### Preparing your captions